connet-dev/connet/README.md

 #### Control server

-To run a control server, use `connet control --config control-config.toml` command.
-Here is the full control server `control-config.toml` configuration specification:
+To run a control server, use `connet control --config control.toml` command.
+Here is the full control server `control.toml` configuration specification:
 ```toml
 [control]
 clients-tokens-file = "path/to/client/tokens" # file containing a list of client auth tokens, one token per line